AtlasOfLivingAustralia/galah-python/galah/README.md

 ## License

 `galah` was created by Amanda Buyan.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the MPL-2.0 license.

 ## Credits